-Learning to relax is a key life skill that is never more important than when you are due to become a Father for the first time!
+Learning to relax is a key life skill that is never more important than becoming a father for the first time!

-Relaxing before the birth will reflect onto those around you, who are like to be concerned about the childbirth, and what they are about to go through.
+Relaxing before birth will reflect those around you, who are concerned about childbirth, and what they are about to go through.

-Relaxing during the birth will give your partner confidence that everything is fine.
-It is like being in a plane through turbulence, take a look at the stewards/stewardesses, are they worried?
+Relaxing during birth will give your partner confidence that everything is fine.
+It is like being in a plane through turbulence.
+Take a look at the stewards/flight attendants.
+Are they worried?
 Nope….then everything is cool.
 It is the same thing during childbirth.
-Be careful though, this could backfire if you look too relaxed, it is a fine line!
+Be careful, though; this could backfire if you look too relaxed.
+It is a fine line!

-Relaxing when you are back home is important because you are now a brand new first time Dad, and you need to chill out so your new baby does not pick up on your anxiety!
+Relaxing when you are back home is important because you are now a new first-time Dad, and you need to chill out so your new baby does not pick up on your anxiety!

-When you are becoming a Father for the first time, you can alleviate the concern and reduce the tension by preparing correctly and following the tips above!
+When becoming a father for the first time, you can alleviate the concern and reduce the tension by preparing correctly and following the tips above!

-I keep mentioning it, but preparation REALLY IS key to being a good Dad and being a good partner.
+I keep mentioning it, but preparation is key to being a good dad and partner.